Building the Big Bad: Don't Forget the External Conflict in Your Novel

 While we might believe computers are sentient, sometimes they can take on a mind of their own.
 In this type of conflict, supposedly human-made and human-controlled entities take on personas of their own, thereby making life difficult for your protagonist.

-Frankenstein is a good example of this type of conflict.
-Our good doctor used the technology of his time to build himself a friend and things didn’t work out so well.
-Another example is Followers by Megan Angelo.
-In it, a group of troublemakers, fed up with the world’s obsession with social media and online communication, releases the contents of everyone’s private messages, emails, and search history to the world.
+Followers by Megan Angelo - A group of troublemakers, fed up with the world's obsession with social media and online communication, releases everyone's private messages, emails, and search history to the world.
 All of it.
 Things go awry.

 Character vs. the Supernatural